Lucus Pisaurensis

-Lucus Pisaurensis is a sacred grove or lucus of ancient Pisaureum, modern Pesaro in Italy.
+Lucus Pisaurensis is a sacred grove or lucus of ancient Pisaurum, modern Pesaro in Italy.
 It is just outside the coastal comune of Pesaro, between the Colle della Salute and the Collina in Santa Veneranda.
-It is in the Pesaro e Urbino Province of Marche, a pre-Imperium Romanum region of the Sabines and Latins peoples.
+It is in the Pesaro e Urbino Province of Marche, a pre-Roman Empire region of the Sabines and Latins peoples.

+Etymology

+Pesaro (Italian), fr.
+Pisaurum (latin), pis (pi π, plural) + (aurum, reflecting gold).

 Discovery

-The eighteenth-century Italian aristocrat Annibale degli Abati Olivieri discovered the grove in 1737.
-He reported this in a manuscript published in 1738, Pisaurensia Marmora, ("Marble of Pesaro-Umbria"), a manuscript written by 18th Century Italian aristocrat Annibale degli Abbati Olivieri Giordani, was published in 1738.
+The eighteenth-century Italian aristocrat or patrician Annibale degli Abati Olivieri discovered the grove in 1737 in a farm field he owned (Il Pignocco) in Pesaro.
+He reported this in a manuscript published in 1738, Pisaurensia Marmora, ("Marbles of Pesaro").
 Olivieri said that he found the grove in a field by the Chiostro di Santo Gaetano dei Conti.
 He called the site Lucus Pisaurensis (Sacred Grove of Pesaro) and gave a brief description of his findings.
-Olivieri wrote that he planned to publish a future work called De Luco Sacred Veterum Pisaurensium ("The Sacred Grove of Ancient Pisaurensis"), once excavations were completed.
-This was never published and interest in the lucus disappeared after Oliviera's death.
+Olivieri wrote that he planned to publish a future work called De Luco Sacro Veterum Pisaurensium ("The Sacred Grove of Ancient Pisaurenses"), once excavations were completed.
+This was never published and interest in the lucus disappeared after Olivieri's death.